woocommerce/woocommerce/packages/js/product-editor/src/blocks/generic/text/README.md

 - **Type:** `Boolean`
 - **Required:** `No`

-Shows a red asterisk next to the label, indicating that the field is required.
+Indicates and enforces that the field is required.

 ### tooltip